jtunnicl/GRATE/nesi-project/README.md

 See [my fork](https://github.com/chrisdjscott/GRATE/branches) for example.
 The green tick means that branch has passed tests.

+### Travis-CI

+Travis-CI is used for building on Linux.

 Details about the build can be found on the [Travis CI](https://travis-ci.com/chrisdjscott/GRATE/builds/94130621) website.